kostadinoff/phd/notes.md

 - The European Commission on Public Health defines rare diseases as “life-threatening or chronically debilitating diseases that are of such low prevalence that special combined efforts are needed to address them.”4 ESMO defines rare tumours as those with an incidence of fewer than six per 100,000 persons per year

--The United States Orphan Drug Act defines as orphan diseases as conditions “for which there is no reasonable expectation that the cost of developing and making available in the United States a drug for such disease or condition will be recovered from sales in the United States of such drug
+- The United States Orphan Drug Act defines as orphan diseases as conditions “for which there is no reasonable expectation that the cost of developing and making available in the United States a drug for such disease or condition will be recovered from sales in the United States of such drug

 - prevalence is influenced by survival, which may lead to inappropriate conclusions in patients with an aggressive rare cancer who have a decreased lifespan.